Best Topical Finasteride

 At Innerbody Research, we extensively vet each and every product or service we review, including the topical finasteride you'll find here.
 Our process involves significant interaction with the companies to report on the customer experience, from ordering the products to trying them ourselves.

 As we conducted this hands-on research, our testing team pored over hundreds of scholarly articles about hair loss and the various treatments aimed at it.
-Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+This review was thoroughly vetted for accuracy by Dr. Scott Bukoski, a dermatologist and member of our Medical Review Board.

 We’ve spent thousands of hours over the past half-decade researching and testing hair loss treatment plans and the customer service of telemedical companies offering them.
 We'll continue to monitor the hair loss landscape to keep this article current.